Finnish consonant gradation: Qualitative gradation

 Some words, however, have truly exceptional qualitative gradation patterns that don't precisely fit into the general scheme explained above.
 In some words where k might be expected to become j in the weak form, it isn't present altogether, such as in pyyhe : pyyhkeet 'towel(s)'.
 Alternatively it may remain unchanged, such as in pihka : pihkat 'resin(s)'.
 These cases contrast with the typical pattern whereby k lenites to j when followed by e and preceded by h, as in pohje : pohkeet 'calf : calves' (on the leg).

 In a subtype of qualitative gradation, the weak grade of a single plosive after a nasal or liquid becomes a copy of the preceding consonant.
-This is termed assimilative gradation, and can be understood as typical qualitative gradation followed by regressive assimilation.
+This is termed assimilative gradation, and can be understood as typical qualitative gradation followed by progressive assimilation.

 Scope of gradation

 Quantitative and qualitative gradation behave somewhat differently with regard to which words they can apply to.
 Quantitative gradation is still productive in Finnish, i.e. it is applied to loanwords that enter the language (e.g. rokki : rokin "rock music").
 Personal names and neologisms are likewise affected by quantitative gradation; the personal name Pekka has the genitive form Pekan, and the neologic nickname /ˈpikːi/ (from the acronym PIK) has the genitive singular form /ˈpikin/.

 By contrast, qualitative gradation applies only to words that were inherited from Proto-Finnic or the period shortly after it.
 It is no longer productive, in that it does not generally apply to loanwords (e.g. auto: auton 'automobile', compare native maito : maidon 'milk'), neologisms (e.g. the syllabic acronym NaPa : NaPan, compare the common noun napa : navan), or personal names (Hilta : Hiltan, compare the common noun silta : sillan).
 However, personal names may in fact be affected by qualitative gradation if derived from a known common noun (e.g. Säde : Säteen from säde 'ray', Sointu : Soinnun from sointu 'chord').
 Likewise, surnames often feature qualitative gradation, because many Finnish surnames are derived from common nouns, e.g. Mäki : Mäen from mäki : mäen 'hill'.

-Speakers may attempt to inflect native words without gradation or other associated morphophonological alternations, if they are previously unfamiliar with the gradational inflection: e.g. paasi 'monolith' will be often have the unalternating genitive singular paasin rather than alternating paaden (compare native vesi : veden 'water', versus recent loanword vaasi : vaasin 'vase').
+Speakers may attempt to inflect native words without gradation or other associated morphophonological alternations, if they are previously unfamiliar with the gradational inflection: e.g. paasi 'monolith' will often have the unalternating genitive singular paasin rather than alternating paaden (compare native vesi : veden 'water', versus recent loanword vaasi : vaasin 'vase').

 The discussion below focuses on gradation as it appears in native vocabulary.